Commissioning works underway

 Due to Pipeline installations within the Red Cliffs area there will be the following road closures:

-- 24th May until 31 August - Millewa Ave between Karadoc Ave and Benetook Ave will be closed, local traffic access only.
+- Millewa Avenue between Karadoc Ave and Benetook Avenue will be closed, local traffic access only.
+Closed until 31 August

-- Closed until 27 May - Cocklin Avenue, Red Cliffs between Cassia St North and Pumps Road.
-Then speed reduction until 3 June.
+- Cocklin Avenue, Red Cliffs between Cassia Street North and Pumps Road.

-- 24 May until 28 May - Karadoc Avenue, Irymple closed between Queens Road and Seventeenth Street.
+- Karadoc Avenue, Irymple speed reduction in place between Queens Road and Seventeenth Street.

 SMP receives Australian Water Association